NVIDIA/spark-rapids/docs/download.md

 * Improve UCX shuffle
 * For updates on RAPIDS Accelerator Tools, please visit [this link](https://github.com/NVIDIA/spark-rapids-tools/releases)

+Note: There is a known issue for 24.08.1 release while decompressing gzip files on H100 GPU.
+Please find more details in [issue-16661](https://github.com/rapidsai/cudf/issues/16661).

 For a detailed list of changes, please refer to the [CHANGELOG](https://github.com/NVIDIA/spark-rapids/blob/main/CHANGELOG.md).